-It is a group of people that somehow influence your deal inside your target accounts.
-B2B marketers define four general roles inside a buying committee.
+It is a group of people that influence your deal inside target accounts.
+Here are 4 main roles.

-In mid-size and enterprise segments, champions could be persons who will be the end-user of your product or collaborate with you as a contractor.
+In mid-size and enterprise companies, champions usually are the end-users of your product or people who’ll collaborate with you.

-For software development company, champions could be product managers, cause they are in charge of product development, and your team becomes their team extension.
+For software development companies, champions could be product managers, cause they are in charge of product development, and your team becomes their team extension.

 This role is obvious.
-Decision-makers sign the contracts and approve the budget.
+Decision-makers are people who approve the deal and the budget.

-In most cases, decision-makers are C+ people who approve the deal and the budget.
+In most cases, decision-makers are senior executives who approve the deal and the budget.

-Usually, it happens during the team meetings where influencers share their opinion regarding the product or vendor.
-This way, they can influence your deal either positively or negatively.
+Usually, it happens during team meetings where influencers share their opinion regarding the product or vendor.

 Let’s pretend you are selling an enterprise account-based advertising platform.
-Head of marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to hear the thoughts of external business consultant (Influencer).
+The Head of Marketing (Champion) is excited about the product, but the CEO (Decision-maker) wants to hear the thoughts of the external business consultant (Influencer).